desihub/specter/doc/datamodel.md

 ### HDU 2 PHOTONS ###

+*NOTE* : The format of this HDU will likely change to match the format of input spectra (`flux` plus `FLUXUNIT` keyword instead of `PHOTONS`).
+This has not yet been implemented.

 Optional HDU with binary table giving the photon spectra projected onto the CCD after all throughputs were applied.
 Extraction code should produce this before any calibrations.
 There is one row per spectrum,